kalamuna/kalapress/README.md

 }
 ```

-## Some key files and folders are:
+## Some key files and folders are

 - **Settings.php** this includes a reference to all the post types, taxonomies, acf_fields, and acf_blocks that should be loaded
 - **classes/autoloader.php** this file automatically loads classes without explicity using `include` or `require`.
 It is able to do this since the namespace for the classes and folder structure match up.
 So this matching should be maintained.
 - **classes/class-Theme.php** This file loads all the references set in Settings.php.
 It also loads various other parts of the theme
 - **classes/KWP/Theme/\*.php** These are all of the classes for the theme.
 Each class handles a different aspect of functionality, keeping everything modular and organized

-## Other important notes:
+## Other important notes

 - **acf_json folder** ACF provides functionality out of the box such that if there is an acf_json folder specified in the theme, data releated to any fields or field groups will be stored there as well as the website.
-More info here https://www.advancedcustomfields.com/resources/local-json/.
+More info here <https://www.advancedcustomfields.com/resources/local-json/>.
 Although this is helpful during development, once the necessary fields have been established and staging/production servers have been set up, this folder should be deleted.

   The fields should be loaded via PHP and specified in the `inc/acf_field_groups` folder.
 There is a `readme.md` file in that folder that can be referred to for more info.
 Loading via PHP avoids confusion as to where fields have been specified (production, staging, local, etc) and prevents them from being manipulated in the WP admin.
 - **inc folder** This folder contains various sample post types, taxonomies, acf_fields, and acf blocks.
 These can be adjusted, duplicated, or deleted.